 This course will be held during clinical rotation.
 Students will be instructed on techniques to prepare for Dental Assisting Certification Examinations.
 Students will learn to integrate practical experience and to reinforce subject matter and skills taught in the classroom.
 Students will demonstrate competence in pronouncing, defining, and spelling key terms.

 Upon successful course completion, student will be competent in practice skills and understand the certification process.
+Co-requisite: DEN 230

 DMS - Diagnostic Medical Sonography

 DMS 100 - Essentials of Sonography & Ethics